 I currently earn rental income from my property in Ireland, plus I regularly invest money using an online platform.
 I plan to put in at least €100,000 in the next 2 years.
 The plan is to leave the money to mature for the next 30 years and use it as a lump sum to retire at 60.
 I can’t recommend the importance of setting SMART money goals (Specific, Measurable, Attainable, Realistic, and Timed) and the power of a Vision Board to motivate you on your saving journey!
 Thanks for featuring me, Eileen!
 Wow - it's a pleasure Sorcha.
 I just love your story and know that, with your determination and vision, you will reach your goals!
 If you have been inspired by Sorcha's story, then don't forget to check her out on Facebook at Empowering Expat Teachers, on Instagram or Twitter

 You too can create a life you love, and become happier, healthier and wealthier.

-If you have enjoyed this post then why not check out the other motivating, uplifting and inspiring stories in the Finance for Freedom series?
+If you have enjoyed this post then why not check out the other motivating, uplifting and inspiring stories in the Master Your Money series?

 Why not pop along to my Your Money Sorted Facebook group and meet other female teachers, who also want to make the most of their money?